open5e/open5e/source/monsters/tome-of-beasts/O/oculo-swarm.rst

 **Gaze (recharge 5-6).** The swarm targets every creature in its space with a gaze attack.
-The swarm can choose one of two effects for the attack: confusion or hold person.
+The swarm can choose one of two effects for the attack: :ref:`srd:confusion` or :ref:`srd:hold-person`.
 Every target in the swarm’s space is affected unless it makes a successful DC 14 Charisma saving throw.
 Even creatures that avert their eyes or are blind can be affected by an oculus swarm’s gaze.
 The